-When we decided to stay in Illinois for the winter, we knew we were going to have to do something to insulate our 5th wheel from the cold temperatures.
-Tucker started doing research and ultimately we decided that DIY RV skirting was the best option for us.
+When we decided to stay in Illinois for the winter, we knew we would have to do something to insulate our 5th wheel from the cold temperatures.
+Tucker started doing research, and ultimately, we decided that DIY RV skirting was our best option.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I may receive a small commission when you make a purchase using my link.